Instance Metadata and User Data

 The domain for AWS resources for the region; for example,

-The approximate time, in UTC, that the operating system for your Spot Instance will receive the shutdown signal.
-This item is present and contains a time value (for example, 2015-01-05T18:02:00Z) only if the Spot Instance has been marked for termination by the Spot Service.
-The termination-time item is not set to a time if you terminated the Spot Instance yourself.
+The approximate time, in UTC, that the operating system for your Spot instance will receive the shutdown signal.
+This item is present and contains a time value (for example, 2015-01-05T18:02:00Z) only if the Spot instance has been marked for termination by Amazon EC2.
+The termination-time item is not set to a time if you terminated the Spot instance yourself.

 The following table lists the categories of dynamic data.